ilkeasagicayir/UrbanSoundsClassification/README.md

 This project,using the “UrbanSounds8K” dataset, the sounds heard in the cities.

-I do a project on classification.I prepare a CNN (Convolutional Neural Network) model by preprocessing the spectrograms and train the model.
+I do a project on classification.
+I prepare a CNN (Convolutional Neural Network) model by preprocessing the spectrograms and train the model.

 Results : 0.8272 Validation Accuracy